-The Act applies to currently enrolled students, beginning on the first day of attendance, and former students.
+The Act applies to currently enrolled students, when the student attends class for the first time, and former students.
+FERPA rights continues while the student or former student is living.

 The Act does not apply to individuals who have applied for admission but never attended Bethel University or applicants for admission who are denied enrollment.